code-saturne/code_saturne/doc/doxygen/user_guide/parallelism.md

-When writing simple output to files, it is important to check for the local rank, and to avoid writing to a same file from multiple processors, unless dedicated features are used, such as the \ref cs_file.c functions.
+When writing simple output to files, it is important to check for the local rank, and to avoid writing to a same file from multiple processors, unless dedicated features are used, such as the \ref cs_file.cpp functions.

 ### Some notes about periodicity